 Blackburn is hot favourites with the bookies to take this match and it’s obvious why.
 Rovers are no world beaters themselves, but they have held their own at this level since moving up from League One and, at this point, look capable of a top-half finish with Preston in 10th just three points ahead.
 They were stuck on a woeful run of defeats as they slipped down the ranks but drew last time and that leaps off the page at us, given the form of their opponent.
 Blackburn is 8/5 favourites at Ladbrokes but there’s nowhere near enough value in that to tempt us into a bet.
 Stick with the form and go for a draw.

 The last of our March 2 Championship betting tips is for Swansea v Bolton.
 Swansea has struggled to come to terms with the Championship this season and won’t live up to expectations, but they look to have a free shot at three points when hosting lowly Bolton, a side on-track to be relegated.
 The Swans have lost their last two, but we’ll support them here at 8/15 with Ladbrokes.
 One for your accumulators.

 A Losing Streak

-Bolton are second bottom of the division and have lost four of their last five and each of their last two.
+Bolton is second bottom of the division and has lost four of their last five and each of their last two.
 They aren’t relegated just yet but have shown us nothing this year to suggest a turnaround in fortunes is fast approaching.
 We can’t back them for an away win, even at 11/2 (Bet365).